ballmerpeak/Academia/README.md

-This repository only contains code that was written for learning purposes.
-Said code is not useful in any real world scenario.
-Its only usefulness is for learning purposes.
+This repository contains code that was written for learning purposes.
+Needless to say, portability and optimization may be lacking (unless that was the learning goal of the program).